Mind–body dualism: Mind-Body Dualism in Medicine

+In Cognitive Science

+Research in cognitive anthropology shows that many cultures naturally treat the mind as something that can exist separately from the body.
+Cohen and Barret (2008) found this to be true in beliefs about spirits and possession, where people imagine minds or souls moving independently from the physical body.
+These cultural models suggest that seeing the mind and body as separate entities is not only a philosophical idea, rather it is something that influences how people experience everyday life.

+Developmental research also suggests that children tend to see the mind, body, and soul as different things.
+Richert and Harris (2008) found that young children often treat mental abilities and spiritual qualities as separate from the physical body, supporting the idea that dualistic thinking starts early in life.
+For instance, children may believe that thoughts or feelings could continue even if someone is no longer living or that a person's soul can inhabit a different body or object.

 Recent

 In addition to already discussed theories of dualism (particularly the Christian and Cartesian models) there are new theories in the defense of dualism.
 Naturalistic dualism comes from Australian philosopher, David Chalmers (born 1966) who argues there is an explanatory gap between objective and subjective experience that cannot be bridged by reductionism because consciousness is, at least, logically autonomous of the physical properties upon which it supervenes.
 According to Chalmers, a naturalistic account of property dualism requires a new fundamental category of properties described by new laws of supervenience; the challenge being analogous to that of understanding electricity based on the mechanistic and Newtonian models of materialism prior to Maxwell's equations.

 A similar defense comes from Australian philosopher Frank Jackson (born 1943) who revived the theory of epiphenomenalism which argues that mental states do not play a role in physical states.
 Jackson argues that there are two kinds of dualism: